 2. Decreases the quality of work on any given task.

 3. Triggers higher stress and anxiety levels while doing the work.

 Children who have strong multitasking habits were shown to sleep less, have more friends who were perceived as negative influences, and generally felt less at ease in social situations.

 Test your multitasking skills or use this fun exercise to show children how being present and focused on one thing at a time improves the quality of their work, helps get things done faster and will make them feel better.

 Great Day Academics

-With the rise of screen watching and other unconscious means of interacting with the world, Great Day Academics uses presence to develop more conscious behaviors.
+With the rise of screen watching and other unconscious means of interacting with the world, Great Day Academics uses presence to find balance between the tech and natural world.